metabrainz/bookbrainz-user-guide/docs/tutorials/add-a-book.md

 * Submit

 ### Cover
-This is information typically found on the cover, both front and back: title, author, publisher, ISBN Some subtleties:
+This is information typically found on the cover, both front and back: title, author, publisher, ISBN.

+Some subtleties:

 The Author Credit refers to the author(s) *as it appears on the cover*, which can be different from the author's actual name (for example in the case of a pseudonym), but also allows you to enter multiple authors exactly as styled on the cover.

 The language field here refers to the *language of the title*, not the language used in the book.

 ### Details